 In addition, we have a number of Clients who are senior partners in asset management firms.
-Upon completion of our due diligence process, we may recommend to Clients an investment with one or more of such asset management firms as part of their overall investment program, including Twin Point Capital LLC, Bain Capital LLC, The Blackstone Group, Sageview Capital, L.P., Wellington Management Company LLP, Related Fund Management, The Davis Companies, Centerbridge Partners, L.P., Enhanced Small Business Investment Company, Audax Management Company, LLC, Vida Ventures Advisors, LLC, Crestview Partners, L.P, Deerpath Capital Management, Lone Star Funds, Greenspring Associates, Gamma Real Estate, L Catterton, HPS Investment Partners, Audax Private Equity, Union Bancaire Privee, Clayton Dublier & Rice, LLC, Francisco Partners, Vida Ventures, Great Point Partners, AlpInvest Partners, and Symbolic Capital.
+Upon completion of our due diligence process, we may recommend to Clients an investment with one or more of such asset management firms as part of their overall investment program, including Twin Point Capital LLC, Bain Capital LLC, The Blackstone Group, Related Fund Management, The Davis Companies, Audax Management Company, LLC, Vida Ventures Advisors, LLC, Crestview Partners, L.P, Deerpath Capital Management, Lone Star Funds, Greenspring Associates, Gamma Real Estate, L Catterton, HPS Investment Partners, Audax Private Equity, Union Bancaire Privee, Clayton Dublier & Rice, LLC, Francisco Partners, Great Point Partners, AlpInvest Partners, Hunter Point Capital, Acceland Symbolic Capital.
 We also allocate to funds managed by those firms via the Funds and have recommended some of the funds managed by these firms to Other Clients for direct investment.
-Clients should note that one member of Partners Capital's board of directors is affiliated with Crestview Partners L.P. and another member of the is affiliated with Apollo Global Management.
-One of our Partners, Richard Scarinci, has an indirect equity stakes in Magnetar Capital LLC, Leonard Green & Partners, Francisco Partners, New Mountain Capital, Rockpoint, Kohlberg Kravis Roberts & Co., Marathon Capital, Senator Investment Group, Solus Alternative Asset Management and GTCR.
+Clients should note that one member of Partners, Richard Scarinci, has an indirect equity stakes in Magnetar Capital LLC, Leonard Green & Partners, Francisco Partners, New Mountain Capital, Rockpoint, Kohlberg Kravis Roberts & Co., Marathon Capital, Senator Investment Group, Solus Alternative Asset Management and GTCR.